apache/celix/documents/development/README.md

 - Add a 'I' prefix to the service interface name.
 - Place service classes in a `celix::` namespace or sub `celix::` namespace.
 - Add a `static constexpr const char * const NAME` to the service class, for the service name.
-- Add a `static constexpr const char * const SERVICE_VERSION` to the service class, for the service version.
+- Add a `static constexpr const char * const VERSION` to the service class, for the service version.

 ### C++ Bundles